What is Cloud Computing?

 When using the public cloud, companies do not have to purchase, manage, or maintain physical servers.
 Instead, public cloud providers maintain the hardware, ensuring that the latest updates, upgrades, and patches are in place.

-Pricing is typically one of the most impactful benefits of cloud computing.
+Pricing is typically one of the most impactful benefits of cloud technology.
 There are no upfront costs for hardware, no maintenance costs, and no need for a large IT team.
 Instead, companies simply pay for the resources they use.
 This self-service model helps companies keep IT costs down.

 Security is one of the biggest concerns for every company.
 When storing sensitive data, companies must trust that their infrastructure stands up to various attacks.
 Public cloud security offers companies top-of-the-range security tools, including access controls, identification, and real-time information.